MicrosoftDocs/win32/desktop-src/Msi/import-files.md

 ---
-Description: 'The VBScript file WiImport.vbs is provided in the Windows SDK Components for Windows Installer Developers.
-This sample shows how to write a script to import tables into a Windows Installer database.' ms.assetid: '37580bd6-30c7-4239-9717-223a381ba021'
+Description: The VBScript file WiImport.vbs is provided in the Windows SDK Components for Windows Installer Developers.
+This sample shows how to write a script to import tables into a Windows Installer database. ms.assetid: 37580bd6-30c7-4239-9717-223a381ba021
 title: Import Files
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Import Files